 Concrete Admixture Dosage Calculator

 This professional-grade concrete admixture calculator helps contractors, ready-mix producers, site engineers, and QC technicians compute total admixture requirements.
-Calculate by percent of cement, per 100 kg/lb of cement, or per unit concrete volume, with full support for Metric and US units.
+Use it to determine dosage by percent of cement (bwoc), per 100 kg/lb of cement, or for a fixed volume amount.
+The interface automatically adapts labels for Metric and US customary systems, and results are expressed both by weight and volume when density is provided.

 Glossary of Inputs and Results